Five Point Someone: Film adaptations

-Following the success of, 3 Idiots in East Asian markets such as China and Hong Kong, the producer Vidhu Vinod Chopra has announced that Hong Kong film star Stephen Chow (known for comedy films such as Shaolin Soccer and Kung Fu Hustle) will be producing a Chinese remake of the film.
+Following the success of 3 Idiots in East Asian markets such as China and Hong Kong, the producer Vidhu Vinod Chopra has announced that Hong Kong film star Stephen Chow (known for comedy films such as Shaolin Soccer and Kung Fu Hustle) will be producing a Chinese remake of the film.
 Chopra also announced that there are plans for a Hollywood remake, and is in talks with three different American studios interested in remaking the film.
 Chopra stated that there is an Italian film studio also interested in remaking the film.

 Bhagat's first book

-Five Point Someone was Bhagat's first book, written under very peculiar circumstances.
-Around the year 2000, he was denied a promotion at Goldman Sachs, the Hong-Kong based bank where he was working.
+Five Point Someone was Bhagat's first book, written under very peculiar circumstances; in the year 2004, he was denied a promotion at Goldman Sachs, the Hong-Kong based bank where he was working.
 Bhagat was very depressed.
 Under a wave of nostalgia, as he remembered his earlier carefree times, he jotted down a few of his experiences at his college.
 As he added more and more experiences, the collected writings took the shape of a book.